weiyao1996/ScRoadExtractor/README.md

 3) DBNet
 Run `train.py` for training and run `test.py` for testing.

+## Dataset
+The Wuhan dataset will be available at http://gpcv.whu.edu.cn/data/data.html  in May:)

 ## Feedback
 For questions and comments, feel free to contact Yao WEI（email: weiyao@whu.edu.cn)

 ## Citation
 If you find our work useful in your research, please cite:
 `Yao Wei, and Shunping Ji.
 Scribble-based Weakly Supervised Deep Learning for Road Surface Extraction from Remote Sensing Images.
 IEEE Transactions on Geoscience and Remote Sensing 2021.`